RomGai/RomGai.github.io/_pages/about.md

   - /about.html
 ---

-I am a postgraduate student from School of Electrical and Electronic Engineering, [Nanyang Technological University]( https://www.ntu.edu.sg/), Singapore.
-I am also a remote Research Assistant of the AI Thrust at [The Hong Kong University of Science and Technology (Guangzhou)]( https://hkust-gz.edu.cn/), China.
-I received my B.Eng. at School of Instrument Science and Engineering, [Southeast University](https://www.seu.edu.cn/english/main.htm), China.
+I am a postgraduate student from School of Electrical and Electronic Engineering, [Nanyang Technological University]( https://www.ntu.edu.sg/).
+I am also a remote Research Assistant of the AI Thrust at [The Hong Kong University of Science and Technology (Guangzhou)]( https://hkust-gz.edu.cn/),  supervised by [Prof. Wang Hao](https://wanghao.tech/).
+I received my B.Eng. at School of Instrument Science and Engineering, [Southeast University](https://www.seu.edu.cn/english/main.htm).

+My primary research interests mainly focus on generative AI and graph neural networks, as well as their development and applications in computer vision and pattern recognition.

 A data-driven personal website
 ======